Work and training in Germany

 Recognition of specialty training carried out abroad

-If a physician holds a licence to practise that has been issued by a foreign medical association, the state health authorities must first verify whether the evidence of formal qualifications in basic medical training can be recognised as equivalent to the German standards.
+The competent authorities responsible for issuing the licence to practise medicine (Approbationsbehörden) assess the equivalence of training qualifications obtained abroad.
 The Medical Practitioners’ Act (Bundesärzteordnung) and the latest version of the Licensing Regulations for Physicians (Approbationsordnung) form the legal basis for the practise of medicine in Germany.
-The recognition of specialty training carried out within the European Union is regulated by the EU directive 2005/36/EC.
+EU diplomas are also subject to the principles of Directive 2005/36/EC of the European Parliament and the European Council on the recognition of professional qualifications.
+The recognition of specialty training carried out within the European Union is regulated by the EU Directive 2005/36/EC.

 The State Chambers of Physicians (Landesärztekammer) are the main authorities responsible for all aspects of specialty training and for issuing binding decisions with regards to specialty training issues for their members.
 The specialty training regulations (Weiterbildungsordnung) of the State Chambers of Physicians contain legally binding provisions for the recognition of periods of specialty training carried out or completed abroad by members.
 The German Medical Association, representing the joint association of the State Chambers of Physicians, is not authorised to regulate or recognise periods of specialty training completed abroad.
 The State Chambers of Physicians, as corporations under public law, are the only bodies in Germany authorised to do so.